Writers write for many reasons. Writers – both seasoned and green – come to the Himalayan Writing Retreat Workshops with

 - Size / Competitiveness: The content writing jobs are high in demand but at the same time, there is enough requirement owing to the amount of content being generated on a daily basis across various platforms.
 The competition is medium.
 If you develop a niche, you can cut through the competition very effectively.

 3. Content Writer

 This is different from Point 2 above, but is another way to write articles and make money in India.
 In this you write, but your writing may not get published in your name.
 It’s a great way to learn, but a Google search of your name may not throw up a ton of results.
 So while this maybe a good place to start, try to get at least a few pieces out on a regular basis as you get better.

-If you are still confused about the difference between creative writer and content writer, then let’s decipher that first.
+If you are still confused about the difference between a creative writer and content writer, then let’s decipher that first.

 A creative writer for magazines or online portals, usually the writer is credited and given a byline.
 The articles are on topics of your choice and you are expected to send a pitch before sending the full article.
 In most cases, you can also demand a price for the articles.
 While in pure content writing, you cannot choose the topic or the pay.
 And there are chances you might not be even credited as the writer of these write-ups.
-However, as long as you have strong research skills, basic understanding of SEO (Search Engine Optimization, which is like the God of the internet) and are able to write on any topic basis that research, you can be a good content writer and earn money by writing articles.
+However, as long as you have strong research skills, a basic understanding of SEO (Search Engine Optimization, which is like the God of the internet), and are able to write on any topic basis that research, you can be a good content writer and earn money by writing articles.

 In this line of work, your borders go beyond India, and if you are comfortable writing for, say, the American or the European market, you can even earn in dollars / Euros.